 This isn’t necessarily as hard as it sounds.
 It does require taking the time to look around and finding things that interest you.
 I recommend reading Cal Newport’s Study Hacks for more ideas about getting noticed in college admissions.

 Just remember, the college admissions hook concept is irrelevant at the majority of colleges and universities.
+Inside Higher Ed reports that “Last year’s survey of college admissions directors by Inside Higher Ed found that 42 percent of admissions directors at private colleges and universities said legacy status is a factor in admissions decisions at their institutions.
+The figure at public institutions is only 6 percent.”
 Most state institutions admit on some combined requirement of test scores, GPA, and class rank.
 And merit scholarships for most private colleges are based on similar requirements.

 CONNECT WITH OTHER PARENTS PLANNING FOR COLLEGE